itsays-zqc/my-website/docs/examples/Active_Device/index.md

         print("material_property must be chosen from 'normal', 'transient'") raise
 ```

 The `elec_Si_properties` and `elec_Ge_properties` are both variables imported from `VPD_material.py`, storing the modified electronic parameters for Silicon and Germanium respectively.
-Besides, more physics models for Germanium are switched on in the transient simulation, with the `elec_Ge_properties_for_transient` specified for it.
+Besides, more physics models for Germanium are applied in transient simulation, with the `elec_Ge_properties_for_transient` specified for it.
 The `material_property` is used to determine which type of material parameters to choose.
 For details of the physics model and electronic parameter settings, please refer to the appendix.

 <br/>